SamaQaraa/Signature-Detection/README.md

-# Signature Detection using Faster R-CN
+# Signature Detection using Faster R-CNN

 A deep learning-based solution for detecting signatures in documents using Faster R-CNN with a VGG16 backbone.
 This project demonstrates how to train and evaluate an object detection model for signature localization.